-Join Aaron F. Ross for an in-depth discussion in this video Painting cache weights, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Painting cache weights, part of Learning Maya nCloth 2012.

 To finish our chapter on integration with animation, we'll look at painting cache…weights.
 This is a really interesting idea.…We can have more than one cache per object, and we can paint where we want a…particular cache to have effect.…In this scene, I've got a scarf that's got two caches on it already.
 Just…carried that over from the previous exercise.
 There's a cache that has wind, and…a cache that has no wind.…If I select it, and go to the Attribute Editor, Control+A, we can look through these…tabs here, and here it is: cacheBlend1.…